Pictures of complete positivity in arbitrary dimension: Environment structures

 So if $\cat{C}$ is a dagger compact category, then $\CPM(\cat{C})$ satisfies the preparation-state agreement axiom when

 for all morphisms $f$ and $g$ with a common domain.
-The doubling axiom (for $\cat{C})$ does not necessarily imply the preparation-state agreement axiom (for $\cat{C}$), as can be seen in \textit{e.g.}~$\cat{C}=\Cat{fdHilb}$.
-In fact, the preparation-state agreement axiom (for $\cat{C}$) is equivalent to the doubling axiom (for $\cat{C})$ for parallel morphisms with domain $I$ instead of all parallel morphisms.
-Nevertheless, the doubling axiom is stronger than the preparation-state axiom in the sense of the following proposition.
+The preparation-state agreement axiom (for dagger compact $\cat{C}$) is equivalent to the doubling axiom (for $\cat{C})$\todo{~\cite[Section~3]{coecke:mix}}. \todo{However, the doubling axiom has an advantage over the preparation-state agreement axiom in that Proposition~\ref{prop:faithfuldoubling} can work when $\cat{C}$ is not compact, too, with the condition of Corollary~\ref{cor:CPwithouteqrel}.
+Moreover}, the doubling axiom is stronger than the preparation-state axiom in the sense of the following proposition.

 \begin{proposition} If a dagger compact category $\cat{C}$ satisfies the doubling axiom, then $\CPM(\cat{C})$ satisfies the preparation-state agreement axiom. \end{proposition} \begin{proof} Let $f$ and $g$ be morphisms with a common domain.
 Elementary graphical manipulations yield: